-What is Blockchain Technology?
-Everything you need to know about the Blockchain
+What is blockchain?
+Everything you need to know about blockchain technology

 Ever since the 2017 Bitcoin craze, a large amount of new buzzwords have become popularised to the mainstream with one of them being Blockchain.
 This term is often confused as a synonym to Bitcoin, but today I am going make it clear to you as a reader exactly what Blockchain, better known as Blockchain Technology, truly is.